life-exe/UnrealOpenAIPlugin/README.md

 APIKey=sk-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 OrganizationID=org-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```
+5. You can copy it from [template folder](https://github.com/life-exe/UnrealOpenAIPlugin/tree/master/Templates).
-5. Once completed, your Unreal Engine project structure might look like this:
+6. Once completed, your Unreal Engine project structure might look like this:

 ![](https://github.com/life-exe/UnrealOpenAIPlugin/blob/master/Media/3.png)
 ![](https://github.com/life-exe/UnrealOpenAIPlugin/blob/master/Media/4.png)

-6. Actually you can left `OrganizationID` empty.
+7. Actually you can left `OrganizationID` empty.
 It doesn't affect on auth.

 Finally, compile your project and launch the Unreal Editor.